 Opera House vs. Street art

 You can’t miss the iconic Sydney Opera House presiding over the waterfront at Sydney Harbour.
-If you want to do more than just take photographs of this world-famous building, book The Backstage Tour.
+If you want to do more than just take photographs of this world-famous building with your phone, book The Backstage Tour.
 These small group tours go behind the scenes to see the rehearsal spaces, dressing rooms and orchestra pit in a fascinating two-and-a-half-hour tour.
-The experience ends with breakfast in the Green Room, where you can chat withthe opera house crew and performers in this unforgettable location.
+The experience ends with breakfast in the Green Room, where you can chat with the opera house crew and performers in this unforgettable tourist attraction.